AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/execute-tests-saucelabs.md

     ".view.ControlsMaterialDark",
     AppBehavior.RestartEveryTime)]
 ```
-To execute Bellatrix tests in SauceLabs cloud you should use the AndroidSauceLabs attribute instead of Android.
+To execute BELLATRIX tests in SauceLabs cloud you should use the AndroidSauceLabs attribute instead of Android.
 SauceLabs has the same parameters as Android but adds to additional ones- device name, recordVideo and recordScreenshots.
 As with the Android attribute you can override the class behavior on Test level.
 ```csharp
 [TestMethod]
 [AndroidSauceLabs("sauce-storage:ApiDemos.apk",